Muhib-Beekun/Drilly/README.md

 # Drilly Mod

-**Drilly** is a Factorio mod that provides a graphical interface to inspect electric mining drills across different surfaces.
-It allows players to view a summary of mining drills based on the resources they are extracting and their locations.
+**Drilly** is a Factorio mod that provides a graphical interface to inspect resource miners across different surfaces.
+It allows players to view a summary of resource miners based on the resources they are extracting and their locations.

 ## Features